 The main currency of Geneva is the Swiss Franc.
 In Geneva, and some other cities, Euro notes are occasionally accepted – however, on the whole, you will find that they get converted into Swiss Francs.
 You’ll never get change in Euros here, either!

-Do you have any interesting or fun facts about Geneva that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Geneva?
+Share them in the comments below!